Frequently Asked Questions

 - What are the Hospital hours?

-Our hospital is open Monday and Thursday from 8:00am to 4:30pm, Wednesday from 8:00am to 4:00pm, Friday from 8:00am to 3:00pm, and *SOME* Saturdays (please call ahead to schedule).
-The clinic is closed on Tuesday and Sunday.
+Our hospital is open Monday, Wednesday and Thursday from 8:00am to 4:30pm, Tuesday and Friday from 8:00am to 2:00pm, and The clinic is closed on Saturday and Sunday.

 - Do I need to have an appointment?

 - What forms of payment do you accept?

 Cash, Credit, Care Credit

 - Can I make payments?

 Payment is required at the time of service.